cbg-ethz/QuasiFit/README.md

 3. Boost; _at least 1.50_ (http://www.boost.org/)

    Boost provides the necessary abstraction for time routines and thread handling.

+4. GMP (optional); _somewhat recent_ release (http://www.gmplib.org/)

+   The GNU Multiple Precision Arithmetic Library (GMP) provides the basis for arbitrary precision floating-point calculations.
+It is only required if you wish to build an arbitrary precision sampler.

+5. libquadmath (optional); _at least GCC 4.6_ (http://gcc.gnu.org/onlinedocs/libquadmath/)

+   GCC's libquadmath provides the __float128 quad-precision floating point type and associated operations.
+This is an internal GCC library that is included with GCC since 4.6.
+It is only required if you wish to use a quad-precision sampler.

 Furthermore, you will require a compiler that can handle **C++0x** (which includes all C++11 compilers).
 QuasiFit has been successfully compiled with GCC 4.4 on RHEL 6, GCC 4.8 on Gentoo/Debian Etch and icc 12.0 on RHEL 6.